cs6110/2019sp-web/src/syllabus.md

 [aiproceedings]: http://www.theuniversityfaculty.cornell.edu/AcadInteg/index.html

-On **problem sets**, everything you turn in must be 100% completely your own work (with your partner, if you have one).
+On **assignments**, everything you turn in must be 100% completely your own work (with your partner, if you have one).
 You may discuss with other students about requirements for the assignment, programming in OCaml, etc. But when it comes to developing specific answers or coding, you may not talk to other students except for your partner or anyone else.
 Specifically:

 * Do not show any partial solution to another student or give any hints.
 * Never share code.
 (Shared code is surprisingly easy to detect.)